stratumn/go-indigonode/doc/services.md

 ## Introduction

 A service is a fundamental concept.
 Almost everything is implemented as a service.
-In fact, the core of Indigo Node is essentially a service manager.
+In fact, the core of Stratumn Node is essentially a service manager.
 Without any services running, it doesn't do much!

-A service runs until it is no longer needed and adds functionality to an Indigo node.
+A service runs until it is no longer needed and adds functionality to an Stratumn node.
 For instance, the CLI (Command Line Interface) connects to a node via its gRPC API.
 If the gRPC API service is stopped, it is no longer possible to control the node from the CLI.